tomodutch/generator-phoenix-react/README.md

 # Run the entire test suite
 bin/test

-# OR start the web driver manually and run the suite
+# OR start the web driver manually and run the entire suite
+# Make sure to start the web driver
-node ./node_modules/.bin/phantomjs --wd # default configured for hound mix test
+chromedriver # default configured for hound npm run-script build && mix test --include feature

 # Run the tests for react components only
 npm test
 # or
 npm run-script test:watch # for TDD

+# Run the elixir unit tests only (Fastest)
+mix test --exclude feature --exclude integration
 ```

 ### Use a different web driver for E2E testing